Energy Researcher | Educator | Author

 Energy at the Movies

-20 Years of Movies on the Big Screen
+70 Years of Energy on the Big Screen

 Movies frequently serve as a snapshot of society, capturing sentiments of each time period.
 Many films have themes that memorialize collective optimism, fears, and observations about energy.